 Accredited high school education does not have to break the bank.

 Many states offered a virtual school option for free based on the accredited public school system.
 While it is not legally considered homeschooling, your teen will still have the flexibility of completing school from the comfort of your home.

 The question comes down to your budget and your priorities.
 Do you have limited spending money for homeschooling but your priority is ensuring an accredited high school education for future higher education opportunities?
-Would you prefer your teen studied at home to eliminate certain issues at the school (bullying, medicine administration, special needs, safety, etc.)?
+Would you prefer your teen study at home to eliminate certain issues at the school (bullying, medicine administration, special needs, safety, etc.)?
 Virtual school may be a good option for your family.

 In this article, we discuss the differences between online homeschooling and virtual school and how to find virtual school resources in your state.